squidee100/profile/README.md

 ## Hi!
 I'm Zane Shaw! 👋 ![](https://komarev.com/ghpvc/?username=squidee100)

 I'm a computer hobbiest that likes to make cool projects for fun!
 I'm a pretty fast learner so I'm happy to learn a new programming language for a project.
-I'm interested in css, html, javascript, c# and c++.
+I'm interested in javascript, c# and c++.

 ## Social Links
 You can reach me through these platforms!